relap-py

 ## File structure

-perform several calculations of the same scenario/case
+If you are performing several calculations of the same case/scenario (sensitivities),

 * Place each calculation in a different folder